Sujal0820/food-dashboard-project/README.md

 🧠 Approach
 Web Scraping:
-  Restaurant data is scraped using Selenium and undetected-chromedriver to avoid bot detection.
+  Restaurant data is scraped using BeautifulSoup.
-  Scraper targets RestaurantGuru or Zomato and collects fields like name, rating, price, cuisine, image URL, and delivery time.
+  Scraper targets RestaurantGuru (https://restaurant-guru.in/Kolhapur) and collects fields like name, rating, cuisine.

 Backend (FastAPI):
   Provides an API endpoint /restaurants that returns the scraped data as JSON.
 This is consumed by the frontend.